angorb/the-homer-copter/README.md

 # the-homer-copter
 The official repository of The Homer FPV quadcopter.
-Brought to you by a bunch of weirdos in Discord.

 # Requirements
 - LIDAR